PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 likelihood of an empirical value (i.e. the result from analysing the original dataset) being equal or lower to one under the *Null* hypothesis, i.e. no actual relevant signal in the data.
-Or in more concrete terms, the p-value is the fraction of results from the permutation analysis that are less than or equal to the empirical result.
+Or in more concrete terms, the p-value is the fraction of permutation results less than or equal to the empirical result.